sam-huang1223/games-with-rl/README.md

 4. Think through implementation of Ultimate TicTacToe (potentially much more complex than Connect4)

 ## Changelog
-*April 20, 2018*
+##### *April 20, 2018*
 * Consolidation of progress made

-*April 21, 2018*
+##### *April 21, 2018*
-* Challenge: Recursively populate game board (goal: to allow for efficient implementation of heuristic evaluation compared to old Connect4 implementation) -> every recursion nodes are creating new neighboring nodes to connect to -> MaximumRecursionExceed error as program loops through board creating neighbors to connect to -> need to find a way to allow nodes to check if other neighbors already created the neighboring nodes, then if so, connect to them.
+* Challenge #1: Recursively populate game board (goal: to allow for efficient implementation of heuristic evaluation compared to old Connect4 implementation) -> every recursion nodes are creating new neighboring nodes to connect to -> MaximumRecursionExceed error as program loops through board creating neighbors to connect to -> need to find a way to allow nodes to check if other neighbors already created the neighboring nodes, then if so, connect to them.
 * Combined _get_neighbors and _propagate -> more efficient to recurisvely generate board while checking for neighbors

+*April _, 2018*